How to Become a Notary in Montana

 How long is a notary public's commission term in Montana?

-The term of office of a Montana notary public is four years commencing with the date specified in the commission.
-However, a notary’s commission may be rendered void:
+The term of office of a Montana notary public is four years.

 Is notary training or an exam required to become a notary or to renew a notary commission in Montana?

-- At least four hours of an approved notary public continuing education within the previous 12 months.
+- at least four hours of an approved notary public continuing education within the previous twelve months; or

-- At least two hours of an approved notary public continuing education course in each of the previous three years (MCA 1-5-620).
+- at least two hours of an approved notary public continuing education course in each of the previous three years.

 How much does it cost to become a notary public in Montana?